 }

-Show the output by tracing the activation stack for recursiveFunction(255,867).
+Show the output and the tracing of the activation stack for recursiveFunction(255,867).
 What is the objective of this function?

 Q#2.
 (10 marks) What is the time complexity of the following pieces of code in terms of big-Oh?
 Show all working.